parpalak/upmath.me/public_html/sample.md

 # Upmath: Math Online Editor
 ### _Create web articles and&nbsp;blog posts with&nbsp;equations and&nbsp;diagrams_

-Upmath extremely simplifies this task by using Markdown and LaTeX.
-It converts the Markdown syntax extended with LaTeX equations support into HTML code you can publish anywhere on the web.
+Upmath significantly simplifies this task by using Markdown and LaTeX.
+It converts Markdown syntax extended with LaTeX equations support into HTML code you can publish anywhere on the web.

 ![Paper written in LaTeX](/i/latex.jpg)